mozilla-services/buildhub/docs/jobs.rst

 The Amazon Lambda function that is in charge of keeping the database up-to-date.

-When releases are published on S3, a `S3 Event <http://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html>`_ is triggered and `the lambda is invoked <http://docs.aws.amazon.com/lambda/latest/dg/with-s3.html>`_.
+When releases are published on S3, an `S3 Event <http://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html>`_ is triggered and `the lambda is invoked <http://docs.aws.amazon.com/lambda/latest/dg/with-s3.html>`_.

 .. note::